Hookworm In Dogs & Cats: Symptoms & Treatment

 How does my pet catch hookworm?

-The eggs (or ova) can be directly ingested from faecal contaminated food.
+The eggs (or ova) can be directly ingested from faecal-contaminated food.
 They can be picked up from the ground, transmitted to puppies and kittens via the mother’s placenta before birth, or in milk from their mother.
 Hatched larvae can penetrate directly through the skin or the digestive system.
 The adult worms attach to the small intestine and feed off blood and the intestinal wall.

-What are are the clinical signs?
+What are the clinical signs and symptoms of hookworm?

 Young puppies are the most severely affected by hookworm, although dogs and cats of any age can be carriers or become infected.
 The clinical signs include:

-• diarrhoeaoften ( with blood and mucous)
+• Diarrhoea (often with blood and mucous)

-• anaemia
+• Anaemia

-• lethargy
+• Lethargy

-• poor coat condition
+• Poor coat condition.

-Young puppies and kittens may fail to thrive and never reach their size potential.
+Young puppies and kittens may fail to thrive and never reach their size potential

-How is it diagnosed?
+How is hookworm diagnosed?

 A faecal sample can be tested by your vet clinic for hookworm eggs.
 Hookworms produce a large number of eggs and can usually be easily identified.
 You may notice tiny, white flecks in your pet’s stools.
 This may be hookworm eggs or the eggs of a different intestinal parasite.
 Consult your veterinarian immediately if you notice this symptom.

-Eliminating the worm with an effective wormer and then a regular worming regime is the best treatment.
+Eliminating the worm with an effective wormer and following a regular worming regime is the best treatment.
 This is because larval stages, as well as newly contracted worms, are not killed by the first dose.
 If your pet is anaemic or very lethargic, they may need to be hospitalised and given a life-saving blood transfusion.

-Hookworm can be easily prevented by regular worming with a good quality wormer (eg. Drontal) and following an appropriate regime.
+Hookworm can be easily prevented by regular worming with a good-quality wormer (e.g. Drontal) and following an appropriate regime.

 Speak to your local Greencross Vets about the best worming regime for your pet.

 It is also important to prevent contamination of your yard.
 Picking up dog faeces and regularly cleaning your cat’s litter tray will prevent a build-up of eggs in their environment.
-Remember to always wear gloves and wash your hands afterward.
+Remember to always wear gloves and wash your hands afterwards.
 Also, keep bowls and bedding clean and free of faecal contamination.

 Undefined